Current Status

 With downloadable transcripts & PDFs of assigned reading

-They bring their knowledge to bear on the emergence of consciousness throughout life:
+Leading scientists and clinicians talk candidly about their understanding of the developing brain and cognition and bring their extensive knowledge to bear on the emergence of consciousness throughout life:

 Who is this course for?